Lazarus of Bethany: Bishop of Marseille

 In the West, according to an alternative medieval tradition (centered in Provence), Lazarus, Mary, and Martha were "put out to sea by the Jews hostile to Christianity in a vessel without sails, oars, or helm, and after a miraculous voyage landed in Provence at a place called today the Saintes-Maries."
 The family is then said to separate and go in different parts of southeastern Gaul to preach; Lazarus goes to Marseille.
 Converting many people to Christianity there, he becomes the first Bishop of Marseille.
 During the persecution of Domitian, he is imprisoned and beheaded in a cave beneath the prison Saint-Lazare.
 His body is later translated to Autun, where he is buried in the Autun Cathedral, dedicated to Lazarus as Saint Lazare.
 However, the inhabitants of Marseille claim to be in possession of his head which they still venerate.

 Pilgrims also visit another purported tomb of Lazarus at the Vézelay Abbey in Burgundy.
-In the Abbey of the Trinity at Vendôme, a phylactery was said to contain a tear shed by Jesus at the tomb of Lazarus.
+The Abbey of the Trinity at Vendôme was said to hold a tear shed by Jesus at the tomb of Lazarus.

 The Golden Legend, compiled in the 13th century, records the Provençal tradition.
 It also records a grand lifestyle imagined for Lazarus and his sisters (note that therein Lazarus' sister Mary is identified with Mary Magdalene):

 Mary Magdalene had her surname of Magdalo, a castle, and was born of right noble lineage and parents, which were descended of the lineage of kings.
 And her father was named Cyrus, and her mother Eucharis.
 She with her brother Lazarus, and her sister Martha, possessed the castle of Magdalo, which is two miles from Nazareth, and Bethany, the castle which is nigh to Jerusalem, and also a great part of Jerusalem, which, all these things they departed among them.
 In such wise that Mary had the castle Magdalo, whereof she had her name Magdalene.
 And Lazarus had the part of the city of Jerusalem, and Martha had to her part Bethany.
 And when Mary gave herself to all delights of the body, and Lazarus entended all to knighthood, Martha, which was wise, governed nobly her brother's part and also her sister's, and also her own, and administered to knights, and her servants, and to poor men, such necessities as they needed.
 Nevertheless, after the ascension of our Lord, they sold all these things.

 The 15th-century poet Georges Chastellain draws on the tradition of the unsmiling Lazarus: "He whom God raised, doing him such grace, the thief, Mary's brother, thereafter had naught but misery and painful thoughts, fearing what he should have to pass".
 (Le pas de la mort, VI).